1,000+ Opportunities

 Important Conference Info CAA114 Book and Trade Fair Exhibitor Info Distinguished Scholar Session Code of Best Practices in Fair Use In the Visual Arts Millard Meiss Publication Fund Wyeth Foundation for American Art Publication Grant Support and Travel Grants Fellowships and Scholarships CAA: advancing the history, interpretation, and practice of the visual arts for over a century.

-Based on current listing details, eligibility includes: Publishers who are institutional members of the College Art Association, submitting applications for book-length scholarly manuscripts under contract.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Publishers who are institutional members of the College Art Association, submitting applications for book-length scholarly manuscripts under contract.
+Confirm the full requirements in the official notice before applying.